 We award this fellowship to a screenwriter whose work is bold, original and authentic.

-Selected from over 100 names nominated by the film and television industries, Sally Wainwright (Happy Valley, Last Tango in Halifax, Scott & Bailey) has received the 2016 fellowship in recognition of her distinct voice and clear commitment to research and authenticity.
+Selected from over 100 names nominated by the film and television industries, Michaela Coel (Chewing Gum) has received the 2017 fellowship in recognition of her remarkable screenwriting talent and distinctive approach to exploring the human condition.

 On this page

 Why the fellowship is important to us

 - recognise cinematic storytelling that’s visionary, original and enquiring

 - offer a unique and thought-provoking experience for a screenwriter or writer/director

 - explore the intersection between cinema and science.

 2017: Our current fellow is Michaela Coel (Chewing Gum).